smartcontractkit/external-adapters-js/.changeset/slimy-rockets-sin.md

 '@chainlink/ea-bootstrap': minor
 ---

-Added getMarketOpenFlag to Requester.
-Updated withResult to accept additional fields.
-Added marketOpen to success response when found in payload.
+Added validateResultBool to Requester.
+Updated Requester.success to include additionalFields in response.
 Updated iex-cloud stock endpoint to return marketOpen in result.